Energy assets in front line of cyber war

 Until Stuxnet, breaking into supervisory control and data acquisition (Scada) systems running most of the world's industry was thought to be beyond most hackers.

-Thanks to its groundbreaking code now leaked and freely available on the Internet, any competent cyber criminal group could use it to spear Scada security that controls vital infrastructure around the world.
+Thanks to its groundbreaking code now leaked and freely available on internet, any competent cyber criminal group could use it to spear Scada security that controls vital infrastructure around the world.

 "Stuxnet does provide a delivery vehicle, for non state actors to use, that is a direct threat to critical infrastructure," said Alexander Klimburg, senior cyber security adviser at the Austrian Institute for International Affairs.